Elchin-bit/avito_parser_2_rooms/README.md

-# 🏠 Avito Apartment Parser Pro
+# 🏠 Avito Apartment Parser

 Telegram bot for real-time monitoring of new apartment listings on Avito with enterprise-grade WAF bypass, customizable filters, and instant notifications.